francois-le-ko4la/python-graph-client/README.md

 ```

 Note:
-  - base_url: we don't use a JSON Keyfile to define the base url, therefore we
+  - `base_url`: we don't use a JSON Keyfile to define the base url, therefore we
-    push this value directly.
+    push the base_url value.
-  - graphql: optional argument to define the endpoint to do your query.
+  - `graphql`: optional argument to define the endpoint to do your query.
     By default, graphql = "graphql" and url = "https://XXXXXXX/api/graphql"
+    Here, the GraphQL url is https://fruits-api.netlify.app/graphql
-  - verbose: True/False to enable/disable the verbose mode
+  - `verbose`: True/False to enable/disable the verbose mode

 ## Authentication (client_id, client_secret)
 - Create/generate a Key JSON keyfile:

+`keyfile.json`
 ```python
 {
 	"client_id": "XXXXXXXXXX",